From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Conclusion and future plans

 \subsubsubsection{\textbf{Yielding and interruptibility}}

-Tolerance of changes in environment caused by other agents.
-One of the related scenarios is a warehouse or factory with restricted space and limited amount of shared tools, while each agent has a separate objective.
-This is loosely inspired from \cite{orseau_safely_2016}.
-While in the original paper the concept referred to the agent’s ability to be stopped or paused, we are redefining the concept of “interruptions” and “interruptibility” to relate only to changes external to the agent such that the agent’s own objectives and operation mode do not necessarily change.
-This redefinition is made because the earlier introduced concept of “corrigibility” covers the original meaning of the word “interruptibility” as well.
-We find that we need to better differentiate between agent-internal and agent-external changes, similarly to how in cybernetics and control theory there are two complementary concepts: set-point or target value, versus actual measured value, both of which can change.
+Tolerance to changes in the environment caused by other agents.
+One of the related scenarios is a warehouse or factory with restricted space and a limited number of shared tools, while each agent has a separate objective.
+This is loosely inspired by \cite{orseau_safely_2016}.
+Although in the original paper the concept referred to the agent’s ability to be stopped or paused, the author is redefining the concept of “interruptions” and “interruptibility” to refer only to changes external to the agent such that the agent’s own objectives and operation mode do not necessarily change.
+This redefinition is made because the earlier introduced concept of “corrigibility” also covers the original meaning of the word “interruptibility”.
+The author proposes that there is a need to better differentiate between agent-internal and agent-external changes, similarly to how in cybernetics and control theory there are two complementary concepts: set-point or target value, versus actual measured value, both of which can change.

 \subsubsubsection{\textbf{Minimizing side effects - boundaries and buffer zones}}